 Sexual exploitation is a form of Sexual Abuse and occurs when Children/Young People are forced into or involved in sexual activities that are then unlawfully recorded in some way, or recorded without the consent of one or more parties, or used to produce child sexual abuse material.
-Such material can be in the form of photographs or videos, whether published or circulated on the internet or social media.
+Such material can be in the form of photographs or videos, whether published or circulated on the internet, social media or the public domain.
 Encouraging a Child/Young Person to view pornographic videos, websites, or images, or engaging a Child/Young Person to participate in sexual conversations over social media or otherwise is also considered sexual exploitation.